madhan77/OpenAI-Project/README.md

 ### Data Persistence

 - Logged activity, recovery, and wellness data is written to `backend/storage/store.json`.
 The file is automatically created the first time the service receives a mutation.
+- On first boot the datastore is pre-populated with a curated mock dataset that spans recent activities, recovery logs, nutrition, hydration, and goals so the dashboard has meaningful data without manual entry.
-- The storage directory already ignores `store.json` in git so you can safely reset the datastore by deleting the file.
+- The storage directory already ignores `store.json` in git so you can safely reset the datastore by deleting the file (a fresh copy of the mock data will be generated on the next start).
 - Because the service aggregates the complete dataset after each write, manual edits to `store.json` should maintain the expected property shapes (ISO date strings, numeric metrics) to avoid inconsistent summaries.

 ### GraphQL Overview